GuanSoh/Webale-Chess-Game/README.md

 * The Plus can move any number of steps up and down, or left and right.

 * The Arrow can only move 1 or 2 steps forward each time, but when it reaches the other edge of the board, it turns around and heads back in the opposite direction.
-(The icon should also turn around when that happens.)

 * After blue has moved 2 times, all the blue Triangles will turn into Pluses and vice versa.
 Similarly, after red has moved 2 times, all the red Triangles will turn into Plusses and vice versa.